• Skip to primary navigation

 • salt and pepper

-4. Bring water to a boil, reduce to simmer until the potatoes & cauliflower are fork tender, 12-15 minutes.
-Drain really well in a colander and return the potatoes and cauliflower to the hot pot that you cooked them in set on the stove (burner off).
-Setting them back on the stove, onto the hot burner will steam the remaining water off the vegetables.
+4. Bring water to a boil, reduce to simmer.
+Cook until the potatoes & cauliflower are fork tender.
+Drain wel and return the potatoes and cauliflower to the pot that you cooked them.

-5. In a small pan, warm the sour cream and butter.
-Add it to the potatoes along with the shredded cheese.
+5. Melt the butter with the sour cream.
+Add the butter mixture to the potatoes with the shredded cheese.
 With a potato masher, potato ricer or a hand mixer, mash/mix until they are well combined.
-If the potatoes need some extra moisture, add the milk.
+If the potatoes need some extra moisture, add more milk.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.